Sony A7S II vs HX99

 It is notable that the A7S II has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A7S II and the HX99 are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony A7S II or the Sony HX99 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.